-Victoria Walks is a partner in the 20-Minute Neighbourhood Pilot Program.
+Victoria Walks was a partner in the 20-Minute Neighbourhood Pilot Program.

 We worked with the three pilot councils to identify the key walking routes in each neighbourhood.
 Victoria Walks then audited the walkability of those routes, detailing the problems and recommendations for action in comprehensive reports.
 We also illustrated the site-specific issues in interactive online maps.